 The Capilano University Alumni (CUAA) is a global network committed to providing our graduates with life-long learning, support and inspiration.

-In addition to team members within the alumni department, the Alumni Association is led by a group of dedicated volunteers who make up our Board of Directors and ensure that alumni voices are represented throughout the university.
+The Capilano University Alumni Association (CUAA) board is led by a group of dedicated volunteers who make up our Board of Directors and ensure that alumni voices are represented throughout the university.

 During her time as a student, she served as student union president and class valedictorian.
 After graduating, she remained involved with the University through alumni relations and went on to serve as Chair of the CUAA in November 2019.

-In her professional life, Brittany works at Cassie + Friends Society for Juvenile Arthritis and is passionate about the intersection between non-for-profits and corporate social responsibility.
+In her professional life, Barnes works at Cassie + Friends Society for Juvenile Arthritis and is passionate about the intersection between non-for-profits and corporate social responsibility.

 In her spare time, you can find her on a hiking trail with her dog-son Obi, talking politics, or tasting beer at a local brewery.

-Amina’s professional focus is human resources and people engagement.
+El Mantari's professional focus is human resources and people engagement.
 With 14 years of experience on Human Resources.
-Amina has extensive leadership, student governance and administration experience.
+El Mantari has extensive leadership, student governance and administration experience.

 She currently hold a role of People & Culture Specialist at Neptune Bulk Terminals.
 Over the course of her career she has led Policy and Governance Committee, Employee issues management, and diversity and inclusion functions.

-In addition to being a Capilano University alumna, Amina is an ICF certified Coach and continuing her professional development with plans to pursue her Master Engagement Strategist Coach.
+In addition to being a Capilano University alumna, El Mantari is an ICF certified Coach and continuing her professional development with plans to pursue her Master Engagement Strategist Coach.
 When she was a CapU student, she served on the CapU student union executive.